uber/prototool/style/README.md

 accidentally create the impression that an enum value was set by the caller.
 This can lead to hard to find bugs where the default zero value is being set without the caller knowingly doing so.
 You may be thinking - but it is super useful to just be able to assume my default enum option, just like I want an integer field called count to default to 0 without setting it explicitly.
-Howeever, Enum valuess are not integers, they are just represented as them in the Protobuf description.
+However, Enum values are not integers, they are just represented as them in the Protobuf description.
 Take for example the following enum:

 ```proto